 Celebrating Ramadan

-Ramadan is a holy month and time of spiritual reflection, and we would like to extend our warmest wishes to all of our Muslim colleagues.
-We also ask that everyone at the Trust to support those observing this holy period
+Ramadan is a holy month and a time of spiritual reflection.
+We would like to extend our warmest wishes to all of our Muslim colleagues and ask that everyone at the Trust supports those observing this holy period

-In 2024, Ramadan took place between from 10 March to 9 April, followed by the celebration of Eid Al-Fitr.
+In 2024, Ramadan took place from 10 March to 9 April, ending with the celebration of Eid Al-Fitr.

-The practice of fasting is an important part of Ramadan.
-This means the complete abstinence from food, drink, and smoking between dawn and sunset during the month.
-Please note that some muslims are exempt from fasting
+The practice of fasting is an important part of Ramadan, meaning complete abstinence from food, drink and smoking between dawn and sunset during the month.
+Please note that some Muslims are exempt from fasting exempt from fasting

 Supporting you to have a healthy Ramadan